cg-tuwien/Auto-Vk-Toolkit/CONTRIBUTING.md

 Some examples:
 * Never use plain C-style arrays, but use `std::array` instead!
-* Never use `new` but (in most cases/where appropriate) instead `std::unique_ptr`
+* Never use `new` but (in most cases/where appropriate) use `std::unique_ptr` instead
-* Do not use a `bool` return value plus an 'out'-parameter to return a value, but instead use `std::optional<my_out_type>`
+* Do not use a `bool` return value plus an 'out'-parameter to return a value, but use `std::optional<my_out_type>` instead

 ### Vulkan HPP

 Especially for Vulkan, try to use the C-interface as little as possible and fall back to it only if there are good reasons to do so.
 Always use the C++ equivalents if available!
 E.g. don't use `VkInstance` but use `vk::Instance`!
-Using the C++ bindings makes your life so much easier.

 ## Naming Conventions